Fosters Needed in NYC at the ASPCA

-Register with ASPCApro (our free online learning tool) to enroll and watch the video.
+Register with ASPCApro (our free online learning tool) to enroll and watch the recorded orientation..
 You will learn about how our program works, why foster caregivers matter, which animals need foster support, and how you can help them as a foster with the ASPCA.

-After watching the video, take the required quiz in ASPCApro.
+After watching the orientation video, take the required quiz in ASPCApro.

 After completing the quiz with a passing score, you'll receive access to our easy online foster application to tell us more about yourself, your experience and your foster preferences.

-If your application is accepted, just review and sign our program agreement, and start the fostering fun!
+If your application is accepted, just review and sign our program agreement, and you'll be ready to start fostering!